BinyanHu/AdaAuxMedSeg/readme.md

 ## Repository Structure

-Folder `data/` contains utensils for constructing data input pipeliens for segmentation and auxiliary tasks
+Folder `data/` contains data transformation utilities for constructing data input pipeliens for segmentation and auxiliary tasks.

-Folder `losses/` contains loss functions for segmentation and auxiliary tasks
+Folder `losses/` contains loss functions for training with segmentation and auxiliary tasks.

 Folder `tasks/` contains the core implementations of our proposed method:
 - `medical_image_segmentation.py`